Encoding Formats in Liquidsoap 🎙️

 If header is false, the encoder outputs raw PCM. duration is optional and is used to set the WAV length header.

 Because Liquidsoap encodes a possibly infinite stream, there is no way to know in advance the duration of encoded data.
 Since WAV header has to be written first, by default its length is set to the maximum possible value.
-If you know the expected duration of the encoded data and you actually care about the WAV length header then you should use this parameter.
+If you know the expected duration of the encoded data and you actually care about the WAV length header then you should use the duration parameter.

 FFmpeg